Yaseen-Saad/Cookies-Cookie-Eater/README.md

 - **Interactive Elements:** Clickable cookies and dynamic messages enhance the interactive experience.
 - **Responsive Design:** Play seamlessly on various screen sizes and devices.
 - **Comical Aesthetics:** Enjoy a fun and quirky visual style with Comic Sans and vibrant colors.
+- **Enemies:** Avoid pesky enemies that roam the game area.
+Colliding with them ends your game!
+- **Power-ups:** Collect power-ups to gain temporary abilities like speed boosts or invincibility.
+- **Pause Menu:** Pause your adventure at any time, with options to resume, restart, or quit the game.
+- **Particle Effects:** Experience delightful visual effects when collecting cookies.
+- **Audio Enhancements:** Immerse yourself with background music and sound effects for various actions.
+- **Level Progression:** Advance through levels that increase in difficulty, introducing more challenges and enemies.

 ## How to Play